Amended and Restated Corporate Governance Guidelines

 The CEO is responsible for establishing effective communications with all interested parties, including stockholders of the Company.
 It is the policy of the Company that management speaks for the Company.
 This policy does not preclude outside directors, including the Lead Director, if any, from communicating with stockholders or other interested parties, but it is expected that, in most circumstances, any such communications will be coordinated with management.

-Anyone who would like to communicate with, or otherwise make his or her concerns known directly to any then-serving Lead Director, the chairperson of any of the Audit, Compensation or Compliance Committees, or to the non-management or independent directors as a group, may do so by addressing such communications or concerns to the General Counsel of the Company, 600 Hope Parkway SE, Leesburg, Virginia, 20175, who will forward such communications to the appropriate party.
+Anyone who would like to communicate with, or otherwise make his or her concerns known directly to any then-serving Lead Director, the chairperson of any of the Audit, Compensation, Nominating and Corporate Governance or Compliance Committees, or to the non-management or independent directors as a group, may do so by addressing such communications or concerns to the General Counsel of the Company, 600 Hope Parkway SE, Leesburg, Virginia, 20175, who will forward such communications to the appropriate party.

 - Financial Expert